Charged Vector Inflation: The Setup and Background Dynamics

-We consider a model consisting of a triple of $U(1)$ gauge fields which may be thought as three independent copies of the $U(1)$ scalar electrodynamics.
-The desired gauge symmetry is $U(1)\times U(1)\times U(1)$ and the scalar sector is defined by a triplet $\Phi$ \be \Phi = \,, \ee in which $\phi_{(a)}, a=1,2, 3$ are complex scalar fields which are charged under the gauge field ${\mathbf A}_{\mu}$ through the covariant derivative
+We consider a model consisting of a triplet of $U(1)$ gauge fields which may be thought as three independent copies of the $U(1)$ scalar electrodynamics.
+The desired gauge symmetry is $U(1)_a=U(1)_1\times U(1)_2\times U(1)_3$ and the scalar sector is defined by a triplet $\Phi$ \be \Phi = \,, \ee in which $\phi_{(a)}, a=1,2, 3$ are complex scalar fields which are charged under $U(1)_a$ the gauge field and couple to the gauge fields ${\mathbf A}_{\mu}$ through the covariant derivative denoted as

 The gauge coupling constant $\e$ assigns the same charges to each scalar field.

 Similar to the original model of anisotropic inflation \cite{Watanabe:2009ct}, the action of the model is given by